 One important feature of SUOKI is that it can charge many devices at once.
 With its DC and USB port, it’s easier to connect your laptop, digital camera and phone at the same time.
 Together with safety measures, this foldable model provides protection to your electronics from overloading and overcharging.
 Like the former, Suaoki 100W ensures fast charging and clean power.

-Made from quality cloth, PET, and zipper material, the solar panel is durable enough for explorers.
+Made from quality cloth, PET, and zipper material, the portable solar panel is durable enough for explorers.
 This material is also temperature resistant in nature.
-So, you don’t have to panic because of unfavorable weather when in a picnic.
+So, you don’t have to panic because of unfavorable weather when on a picnic.

-With a power capacity of 100W, charging RV batteries won’t be a problem.
+With an output power of 100W, charging RV batteries won’t be a problem.
 Significantly, battery clamps, DC-DC cable, solar controller are also included for versatility.
 Finally, you can fold it up just like a briefcase for easier storage and transportation.
 And with a kickstand, it’s effortless to install and mount it to the desired angle that is direct to the sunlight.

 - Integrated with foldable stands